sanjeev-nagarro-git/UPosts/README.md

 # UPosts

 ## Overview
-UPosts is an iOS application built using Xcode, Swift, RxSwift, RxCocoa, Alamofire, and following the MVVM architecture pattern.
+UPosts is an iOS application built using Xcode, Swift, RxSwift, RxCocoa, RealmSwift, Alamofire, and following the MVVM architecture pattern.
-Core Data is used for local data storage.
+RealmDB is used for local data storage.
 The project is managed with Swift Package Manager (SPM).

 ## Features
 - **Login Screen**: Secure login with validation on email and password.
 - **Post and Favorite Tabs**: Users can view posts fetched from the server and mark them as favorites.
 Favorites are stored locally.
-- **Offline Access**: The app supports offline functionality, using Core Data to store posts locally.
+- **Offline Access**: The app supports offline functionality, using RealmDB to store posts locally.

 ## Prerequisites
 - **Xcode**: Ensure you have Xcode installed (version supporting Swift and RxSwift).
 Develope on Xcode 15.4